rafaelromao/romak/analysis.md

 ![img](img/romak.png)

 ## KLA Next
-[KLA Next](https://klanext.keyboard-design.com/) was used to compare Romak with Colemak-DH and some other layouts, using the Universal Declaration of Human Rights as text corpus, combining [Portuguese and English](analysis/corpus.txt).
+[KLA Next](https://klanext.keyboard-design.com/) was used to compare Romak with Colemak-DH and some other layouts, using a text corpus generated using the most common words in work emails and work chat messages, for both [Portuguese and English](analysis/corpus.txt).
 ### General Performance

 Romak has 2 alpha layers, with an oneshot key used to quickly alternate between them.
 This is not supported by KLA Next, so some adjustments were necessary: